 The four grant programs administered and their restrictive uses are:

-• Boater Improvement Fund – Local (BIF-L).
-Derived from Charlotte County boater registration fees, these grants are restricted to funding the patrol, regulation, and maintenance of the lakes, rivers, and waters, as well as, boater recreation, safety, education, and other boating-related activities.
+Derived from Charlotte County boater registration fees, these grants are restricted to the patrol, regulation, and maintenance of the lakes, rivers, and waters, as well as, boater recreation, safety, education, and other boating-related activities.
 (Up to 100% funding available).
 Charlotte County generates about $300,000 annually to support these initiatives.

-Any Charlotte County or Municipality government and non-government organization may apply for these funds.
+Charlotte County or Municipality government agencies and non-government Not-for-Profit organizations headquartered within Charlotte County may apply for these funds.

 The grant cycle for these funds is October 1 – September 30 of the following year.

 Please direct questions regarding this granting opportunity to Jim Darden at 941.764.5532 or Jim.Darden@CharlotteCountyFL.gov